UPDATE: Spring 2018. This blog has been updated to reflect 2017 legislative changes to G.S. 159-32.

 Daily Deposit Requirement

 The answer to the first question is probably not.
 The Local Government Budget and Fiscal Control Act, specifically G.S.
-159-32, requires that all moneys “collected or received by an officer or employee of a local government or public authority” be deposited daily “with the finance officer or in an official depository.”
+159-32, requires that all moneys “collected or received by an officer or employee of a local government or public authority” be deposited “with the finance officer or in an official depository” or shall be “submit to a properly licensed and recognized cash collection service” daily.
 (See this blog post for a discussion of official depositories.)

 Units/Departments Subject to Daily Deposit Requirement